InfoSecIITR/infoseciitr.github.io/_posts/2023-06-11-CryptNET-Ransomware.md

 ---
 layout: post
-title: CryptNET Ransomeware
+title: CryptNET Ransomware
 readtime: true
 subtitle: -- written by P0ch1ta
-tags: [malware,ransomeware,.NET Reversing, Malware Analysis]
+tags: [Malware,Ransomware,.NET Reversing, Malware Analysis]
 ---

 # Overview

-CryptNET is a .NET Ransomeware which has leaks at the site `http[:]//blog6zw62uijolee7e6aqqnqaszs3ckr5iphzdzsazgrpvtqtjwqryid[.]onion/`.
+CryptNET is a .NET Ransomware which has leaks at the site `http[:]//blog6zw62uijolee7e6aqqnqaszs3ckr5iphzdzsazgrpvtqtjwqryid[.]onion/`.
 The detials of the malware are as below.

 # Metadata